Eligible heat pumps for financial assistance

 Are you a contractor, distributor or manufacturer of heat pumps?

-Consult the above list of eligible heat pumps to suggest models that are eligible for financial assistance to your clients.
+Consult the above list of eligible heat pumps to recommend eligible models to your clients.

-• The list of heat pumps eligible for financial assistance is based on criteria pertaining to their installation and performance, including the following:
+• The list of eligible heat pumps is based on criteria pertaining to their installation and performance, including the following:

 • Mini-split, air-air heat pumps are not eligible.